 Once the event is established the wood tends to just arrive.

-event, however, it never works that easily and we always have to
+morning of the event, however, it never works that easily and we

-move it around.
-Takes around 3 hours to build the bonfire and the
+always have to move it around.
+Takes around 3 hours to build the

-Brownies or Guides often supply a Guy to go on the top!
-The biggest
+bonfire and the Brownies or Guides often supply a Guy to go on the

-workings needs raking and removing from the school field and
+All the ash/metal workings needs raking and removing from the

-putting into bins.
-This can be a very long job depending on how
+school field and putting into bins.
+This can be a very long job

-many volunteers come on the day after the event.
-Luckily the grass
+depending on how many volunteers come on the day after the event.

 Our barbeque is very successful and we sell West Berkshire Beer